Longitudinal evaluation of the post-leaving outcomes for young men who have been in receipt of Kites’ Children’s residential and/or aftercare services

 Anthony (20s) – The therapy, because of the type of person ‘Y’ is.
 He’s so warm and helped me understand what has happened in my life.
 He helped me to progress to freedom via the traffic lights system.
 I didn’t much like the residential home, so moving to ‘Z’s adult foster placement was the best too.

-The responses below show that not all could identify a ‘worst thing’, but where they did, it tended to centre around house restrictions and access to social activity, which given the nature of this clientèle were probably understandable.
+5.7 Looking back at the residential placement(s): the worst thing (if any).
+The responses below show that not all could identify a ‘worst thing’, but where they did, it tended to centre around house restrictions and access to social activity, which given the nature of this clientele were probably understandable.

 Roy (18) - Sometimes if the staff are in a bad mood, they show it more than they should.
 But they are under pressure and I totally get that.
 They don’t bubble-wrap you – they tell it to you straight and sometimes it hurts.
 But you learn from it.